 Is your garden soil drying out too fast?
 Many of us with dry, sandy soil know the frustration of watering thoroughly in the morning, only to find our plants wilting by the afternoon.
 In areas where city water is costly or limited, this is especially a problem.
-Soil amendments can help if you’re soil dries out too quickly.
+Soil amendments can help if your soil dries out too quickly.
 Continue reading to learn about retaining moisture in the soil.

 Retaining Soil Moisture

 Keeping garden beds weeded helps in retaining moisture in the soil.
 Excessive weeds can rob soil and desirable plants of the water and nutrients they need.
 Unfortunately, many weeds can thrive and flourish in dry, sandy soils where other plants struggle.

 If your soil dries out too quickly, mulch can help with retaining soil moisture and helps prevent water evaporation.
 When mulching for moisture retention, use a thick layer of mulch 2 to 4 inches (5-10 cm.) deep.
 While it is not recommended to heap thick mulch around the crown or base of plants, it is a good idea to mound mulch in a donut-like fashion a few inches (8 cm.) away from the plant crown or tree base.
 This little raised ring around the plants encourages water to flow down toward the plant roots.

 Soaker hoses can be buried under mulch when soil still dries out too quickly.

 What to Do When Soil Dries Out Too Fast